0AdityaD/hazkl/README.md

 We use Pengxiang's updated reference interpreter to generate "correct" output, which the Makefile then compares against ours to check for our implementation's validity.

-Specifically, the "make" target "test" runs all tests in the test directory and outputs whether we pass or fail the test.
+This is done in the "make" target "test", which runs all tests in the test directory and outputs whether we pass or fail each test.

 Specifically, from the root project directory, the command we ran was: